• Free shipping

 Step 7: Build a comprehensive solution with multiple layers

-Effective soundproofing almost always requires a combination:
+Effective sound damping almost always requires a combination:

 • Polaric (first layer) to stop vibrations/low frequencies in the structure.